 A look through the records will show that February is one of the best months for scarcer gulls in the county but unfortunately recent years have not produced any sightings of the either Glaucous or Iceland Gulls which were once regular during the major landfill operations in the Marston Vale and both are now considered very rare visitors.

 Mediterranean Gulls are more widespread in the UK in recent years with hundreds of pairs breeding along the south coast and it is not unusual for birds to turn up in the roosts with up to three birds on occasion in February.
 With a mix of ages and plumages, it is possible to recognise individuals when the birds can be found regularly; similarly with the rapidly increasing Caspian Gull, though these need a bit more practice and scrutiny given similarities between the various related species and sub-species.

 In recent winters some very impressive flocks of seed-eating birds have been found, Linnets often the most numerous.
 At Stotfold back in 2010 a flock accumulated that included 800+ Corn Buntings accompanied by over 100 Yellowhammers, Skylarks, Stock Doves and Starlings.
-A similar flock was present in early 2011 near Biggleswade and one observer had a tantalising glimpse of a Rustic Bunting with this group indicating what may be hiding amongst the commoner species, while a flock of Reed Buntings near Great Barford in 2017 hosted the county’s first Little Bunting.
+Within a similar flock in early 2011, one observer had a tantalising glimpse of a Rustic Bunting with this group indicating what may be hiding amongst the commoner species, while a flock of Reed Buntings near Great Barford in 2017 hosted the county’s first Little Bunting.
 Unfortunately, there are many locations which seem devoid of birds and these large flocks now only suggest the mass of birds that may have been present in Bedfordshire in previous decades when farming practice was different.